ILLNESS, ACCIDENTS AND NURSING SERVICES

 The nurse will review proper MDI administration technique with your child and evaluate that self-administration is safe and appropriate.
 You and your child must then sign the self-administration assessment and contact form.
 All children in grades PK - 6 must notify the school nurse immediately following each use of an inhaler, and sign off on such self-administration on the medication record.

 The student will be held responsible for keeping their inhaler in a safe place that is not accessible to other students.
 If any irresponsible behavior is observed in the use of the inhaler such as sharing medication with another student, the inhaler will immediately be confiscated and parent notification of the loss of the privilege to self-administer.

 It is highly recommended that you keep an additional inhaler in the health office should your child forget his/her inhaler.

 Refer to Resources section for permission form to administer medications.
 Medications will not be administered to any student without proper parental / guardian permission - no exceptions!
 Please contact the school nurse at 412-466-9600, extension 7009 if you have any questions concerning the administration of medication at school.

 For More Information Regarding District and Student Health Contact the School Nurse at 412-466-9600, ext.
 7009.

 Ronald McDonald Care Mobile

-The Ronald McDonald Care Mobile of CHP visits Duquesne Elementary the 2nd and 4th Wednesday of every month.
+The Ronald McDonald Care Mobile of CHP visits the Duquesne City School District the 2nd and 4th Wednesday of every month.

 9:30 AM - 2:00 PM